How to align the battery charger Uses induction applicable standards, Canada and Europe?

 So before placing a product on the market, the process of proper certification path must be more careful.
 There are more regulations and directives to be followed: you need to consider components, features and the final country to which the product is intended.

 The FCC classifies the wireless Charges like a radiator "intentional radiator".
-The procedure to be followed for the ’ ’ on the marketing authorization is to Certification.
+The procedure for the marketing authorisation is to Certification.
 The tests to be applied to the product are those laid down in accordance with “Title 47 of the Code of Federal Regulations” Fcc Part 15 and Part 18 (Specifically for devices “Wireless power transfer devices”).

 In Europe the induction charger is not only considered a radio emitter and EMC tests that refer to certification are those arranged by category of product of belonging.
 If the induction charger is also designed to transmit data on the same frequency as the battery charger, then the product falls under the directive RE (2014/53/EU) and harmonised standard of reference for certification is EN 300 330-2.